orhunburakiyanc/mini-baskeball-game/README.md

 ## Future Improvements
 - Add sound effects to enhance gameplay.
 - Improve the user interface to indicate shot force based on mouse button duration.
+- The hoop's rope does not render in the WebGL project due to the detailed procedural approach.
+It can be editted

 ## Screenshots
 ![b5a58f18-2385-4201-a955-6eb10e496907_Ekran_g_r_nt_s__2024-08-12_221429](https://github.com/user-attachments/assets/f81f7395-06ab-4ffe-bbe6-0a35e577fdff)